le-as-a/vonpeeble/README.md

 ### Other Features
 - `/edit` can change the name or image of the character's profile
 - `/attack` generates a number from 1-20, allows for reroll and bonus options
-- `/profile` can view your character information
+- `/profile` can view your character information, accessing the sqlite3 backend to grab user's character information
+  - sub option to view another user's profile by pinging them (@user)
 - `/delete` prompts user to delete their character, asks them to confirm or cancel and has a timeout feature that will disable the buttons and cancel the procedure

-### Planned in the Future
-- `/info` with data from BREAK!!
-RPG so users can look up and view abilities for their calling
+- `/injury` allows user to roll on the game's injury table, generating a number with randint and a result with match case depending on the severity of the injury